AK04/ktu-activity-points/README.md

 (1, 'user', 'pass'),
 (2, 'admin', 'admin');

-4. In assets folder, create a folder named 'Documents' with capital 'D'.
+4. In assets folder, create a folder named 'Documents' (D must be capital).
 Then try 'sudo chmod 777 Documents' while in the assets folder.

 5. You are up and running!